RGB-OS/rgb-sdk-rn/Readme.md

 Before using this SDK, you'll need an RGB Node instance running.
 You can:

-- Use the public RGB Node endpoints (testnet/mainnet) - see [RGB Node repository](https://github.com/RGB-OS/RGB-Node/tree/public) for details
-- Self-host your own RGB Node instance - see [RGB Node repository](https://github.com/RGB-OS/RGB-Node/tree/public) for setup instructions
+- Self-host your own RGB Node instance - see [RGB Node repository](https://github.com/RGB-OS/RGB-Node) for setup instructions

 ### Installation